-The most powerful churches in Ukraine are the Ukrainian Orthodox Church of Kiev Patriarchate (14,9%) and the Ukrainian Orthodox Church of Moskow Patriarchate (10,9%).
+The most powerful churches in Ukraine are the Orthodox Church of Ukraine (14,9%) and the Ukrainian Orthodox Church of Moskow Patriarchate (10,9%).
 They possess the most of parishes, religious organizations and educational institutions.
 The amount of supporters of the Ukrainian Autocephalous Orthodox Church is not as large (1%).
 Ukrainian Greek Catholic Church (5,3%) and Ukrainian Roman Catholic Church (0,6%) have big influence in the western parts of Ukraine.

 There are also Judaists (0,1%), Muslims (0,2%) and representatives of other confessions in Ukraine.